Ayuto/EventScripts-Emulator/README.md

 This is just a fun project and I have actually sworn to not create something like this.
 However, I got bored the other day and was curious how difficult it will be to create it.
 The first test addons are already working!

 # Development status
+Most of the work is already done.
+The following is a list of things that need to be done.

 ## General
 1. Add the possibility to unload the emulator.
 2. Do extensive testings
+3. Add Linux support.
+Shouldn't be hard as it just means grabbing atoi and atof from a shared library.

 ## Python
 1. Implemented es.dosql()